Husky Energy quarterly production falls

-(Reuters) - Husky Energy Inc (HSE.TO), Canada’s No.3 integrated oil company, reported lower quarterly production as planned maintenance work at its SeaRose and Terra Nova projects impacted output.
+Nov 1 (Reuters) - Husky Energy Inc, Canada’s No.3 integrated oil company, reported lower quarterly production as planned maintenance work at its SeaRose and Terra Nova projects impacted output.

 Total production before royalties averaged 285,000 barrels of oil equivalent per day (boepd) in the third quarter compared with 309,000 boepd last year, the company said in a statement.